desenvolvedorIcotrade/wordpress-/readme.txt

 * `[facebook_embedded_post href="{$facebook_post_url}"]`

 = Contributing code =
 The development [source code for this plugin is available on Facebook's GitHub account](https://github.com/facebook/wordpress).
 [Pull Requests](https://github.com/facebook/wordpress/pulls) and code discussion welcome.
 == Installation ==

-1. Install Facebook for WordPress either via the WordPress.org plugin directory, or by uploading the files to your server (in the `/wp-content/plugins/` directory).
-1. You should be able to start using social plugins (Like Button, Send Button, etc.) right away.
+1. Install Facebook for WordPress either via the WordPress.org plugin directory, or by uploading the files to your server (in the `/wp-content/plugins/` directory).1.
+You should be able to start using social plugins (Like Button, Send Button, etc.) right away.
-1. After activating the plugin, you will be asked to set up your Facebook application or enter existing credentials copied from the [Facebook Developers site](http://developers.facebook.com/apps/) to unlock additional features such as publishing posts to an author Timeline or site Page.
-1. Optionally set up a Facebook Open Graph action with user message, mentions tagging, and explicitly shared action capabilities.
+1. After activating the plugin, you will be asked to set up your Facebook application or enter existing credentials copied from the [Facebook Developers site](http://developers.facebook.com/apps/) to unlock additional features such as publishing posts to an author Timeline or site Page.1.
+Optionally set up a Facebook Open Graph action with user message, mentions tagging, and explicitly shared action capabilities.
 See the [Facebook for WordPress help page](https://developers.facebook.com/docs/wordpress/) for more information.
 1. That's it.
 You're ready to go!

-== Screenshots ==

-1. Facebook settings screen
+== Screenshots ==1.
+Facebook settings screen
 2. Mention Facebook friends and pages in a custom message posted to your Timeline
 3. Create a custom message published to your Facebook Timeline or Page alongside a summary of your new post
 4. The resulting post published on the author's Timeline